 Remote-mounted batteries in drag racing applications

-Our D27M D31M BlueTops both over provisions for external venting, as do our Group 78 RedTops and DS46B24R Prius batteries and our Group 34C and Group 51 batteries.
+Our D27M & D31M BLUETOPs both over provisions for external venting, as do our Group 78 REDTOPs, DS46B24R Prius batteries and Group 51 batteries.
+If someone installs an OPTIMA battery without venting provisions in their trunk or interior, we recommend installing it in a sealed battery box that is vented to the outside atmosphere.
 We don't know which battery Bill Darlene chose, but we hope they have it vented to the outside air, even though their would-be drag car ended up turning into a trophy-hogging show car.
-If you'd like to view the full feature on Bill Darlene's classic Mustang, you can find it here.